mahekradadiya/nyc-trip-duration-prediction/README.md

 # 🤖 Machine Learning Models

-The following regression algorithms were evaluated:
+The following regression algorithms were trained and evaluated:

 - Linear Regression
 - Decision Tree Regressor
 - Random Forest Regressor
 - Gradient Boosting Regressor
-- XGBoost Regressor (Optimized)
+- XGBoost Regressor

-After comparing the performance of all models, the optimized **XGBoost Regressor** was selected as the final deployment model.
+After comparing all models, the **optimized XGBoost Regressor** achieved the best performance and was selected for deployment.

----

-# 📊 Model Evaluation Metrics

-The models were evaluated using:

-- Mean Absolute Error (MAE)
-- Mean Squared Error (MSE)
-- Root Mean Squared Error (RMSE)
-- R² Score

 ---